- doxycycline hyclate

 Adults and children aged 12 years to less than 18 years

-The usual dosage of Doxycycline for the treatment of acute infections in adults and children aged 12 years to less than 18 years is 200mg on the first day (as a single dose or in divided doses) followed by a maintenance dose of 100mg/day.
+The usual dosage of Doxycycline for the treatment of acute infections in adults and children aged 12 years to less than 18 years is 200mg on the first day (as a single dose or in divided doses with a twelve hour interval) followed by a maintenance dose of 100mg/day.
 In the management of more severe infections (particularly chronic infections of the urinary tract), 200mg daily should be given throughout the treatment period.

 Exceeding the recommended dosage may result in an increased incidence of side effects.
 Therapy should be continued for at least 24 to 48 hours after the symptoms and fever have subsided.